Passing functions as values

 requires call_ensures(f, args, expected_return_value),

 as your constraint.
 However, this is almost never what you actually want, and in fact, Verus may not even let you prove it.
 The proposition call_ensures(f, args, expected_return_value) says that expected_return_value is a possible return value of f(args); however, it says nothing about other possible return values.
-In general, f may be deterministic!
+In general, f may be nondeterministic!
 Just because expected_return_value is one possible return value does not mean it is only one.

 When faced with this situation, what you really want is to write: